 - Fast & Furious 11 (TBC)

-It should be easy to work out the Fast and Furious order by release date – unfortunately, the naming conventions of this series are muddled, and the titles may be different depending on where you're reading this.
+It should be easy to work out how to watch the Fast and Furious movies in order by release date – unfortunately, the naming conventions of this series are muddled, and the titles may be different depending on where you're reading this.

 It was all so simple in the early days, when the original The Fast and the Furious was followed by the pun-driven 2 Fast 2 Furious.
 Japan-set The Fast and the Furious 3 was subtitled Tokyo Drift, but things got seriously weird for the franchise’s fourth instalment, which was simply called Fast & Furious.
 No way anyone could get confused by that – though on the plus side, at least it wasn’t called Fast & Four-ious.